wp-plugins/currently-reading/readme.txt

 Displays a cover image of a book with a link to Google Books based on a supplied ISBN-10 or ISBN-13.

 == Description ==
-Supplying an [ISBN](http://en.wikipedia.org/wiki/International_Standard_Book_Number) (and, optionally, a Title) will display a cover image of the relevant book with a link to that book's page on [Google Books](http://http://books.google.com/) using the Google Books API.
+Supplying an [ISBN](http://en.wikipedia.org/wiki/International_Standard_Book_Number) (and, optionally, a Title) will display a cover image of the relevant book with a link to that book's page on [Google Books](http://books.google.co.za/) using the Google Books API.

 Using the Widget you can choose whether to:

-* Suppress the List Marker (selected by default, uses internal CSS)
+* Pad the Image (selected by default, uses internal CSS)
+* Display a Box-Shadow (selected by default, uses internal CSS)
+* Choose Alternate Google Country (defaults to "South Africa" since books.google.com seems to give a "500" error and South Africa seems to work just fine for US clients as well)

 as well as

-1. Decide whether you would like to use a Title
+* Decide whether you would like to use a Title
-2. Define the ISBN-10 or ISBN-13 of the book.
+* Define the ISBN-10 or ISBN-13 of the book.

 == Installation ==

-**Install**
+**Manual Install**

 1. Unzip the `currently-reading.zip` file.
 2. Upload `currently-reading.php` to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Use the "Currently Reading" widget (found under Appearance -> Widgets).

+**Automated Install**

+1. Go to "Plugins" -> "Add New" in your Control Panel.
+2. Search for the keywords "Currently Reading".
+3. Click the "Install Now" button on "Currently Reading" by "Eugéne Roux".

 **Upgrade**